-Water levels in well MR97-1 exhibit considerable variability, which is attributed to changes in mining operations and infrastructure changes (figs. 2-18, 2-19).
-Water levels increased when MR began to discharge water from the Berkeley Pit copper recovery project into the pit (spring 1999) and again in June 2000, when mining operations ceased and HsB water was directed to the pit.
-Prior to this, from April 1996, HsB water was pumped to the YDTI.
+Water levels in well MR97-1 exhibit considerable variability, which is attributed to changes in mining operations and infrastructure changes (figs. 2-18).
 Overall, these operational changes caused rapid increases in groundwater levels, followed by gradual decreases before leveling off.
-The

-Pilot Project necessitated changes in water handling in the HsB area and increased flows periodically in ditches adjacent to MR97-1, resulting in an almost 3 ft water-level rise in 2019.
-Water levels declined by 2.49 ft and 1.88 ft, respectively, in 2020 and 2021, as flows returned to more normal operating conditions.
+The Pilot Project necessitated changes in water handling in the HsB area and increased flows periodically in ditches adjacent to MR97-1, resulting in an almost 3 ft water-level rise in 2019.
+Water levels have declined from 2020 to 2022, as flows returned to more normal operating conditions.

-Wells MR97-2 and MR97-3 are adjacent to historic leach pad collection ditches and respond to operational changes near the wells.
-These include 1999-2000, when changes resulted in less flow in collection ditches and levels declined (figs. 2-18, 2-19).
-Water-level increases occurred in 2009-2013 and 2016 in MR97-2 and 2009-2016 in MR97-3 when limited leaching operations resumed.
-The cessation of leaching operations mid-2021 led to an almost 7.5 ft water-level decline for the year.
+Wells MR97-2 and MR97-3 are adjacent to historic leach pad collection ditches and respond to operational changes near the wells (figs. 2-18, 2-19).
+The cessation of leaching operations mid-2021 led to an almost 7.5 ft water-level decline in MR97 for the year, while water levels declined another 1.85 ft in 2022.
 Dewatering activities near the HsB water-treatment plant in 2014-2021 may have been responsible for additional water-level variations/declines observed in MR97-2.
 Those activities were suspended in December 2021 as a result of declining water levels in the pumping wells.